beyondstorage/go-storage/docs/rfcs/752-adopt-commitizen-conventional-commit-types.md

 #### Breaking changes

-Breaking Change section should start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.
+Breaking change section should start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.

 ```txt
 BREAKING CHANGE: <breaking change summary>